The area integral and boundary values of octonion-valued monogenic functions: Introduction and Statement of Results

-The classical Fatou theorem \cite{Fa} states that a bounded analytic function in a smooth domain has non-tangential boundary values at almost every, with respect to the Lebesgue measure, boundary point.
+The classical Fatou theorem \cite{Fa} states that a bounded analytic function in a smooth complex domain has non-tangential boundary values at almost every, with respect to the Lebesgue measure, boundary point.
 The statement says nothing about the exceptional set of measure zero.
-It is less known, however, that in the same work Fatou actually gave a sufficient condition for the existence of the normal boundary limit at an individual point; the necessity of that condition was much later proved by Loomis \cite{Lo}.
-Such statements are now called \emph{pointwise [ponctuel] Fatou theorems}.
+It is less known, however, that in the same work Fatou actually gave a sufficient condition for the existence of the normal boundary limit at an individual point; the necessity of that condition was proved by Loomis \cite{Lo} much later.
+Such statements are now called \emph{pointwise Fatou theorems}.

-These results were extended onto the harmonic functions in $\mathbb{R}^n, n\geq 2$, and functions harmonic with respect to the stationary Schr\"odinger operators, see \cite{Khe1} and the references therein.
-In this note we study the boundary properties of the octonion-valued monogenic functions.
+These results were extended to the harmonic functions in $\mathbb{R}^n, n\geq 2$, caloric functions \cite{Bro}, and functions harmonic with respect to the stationary Schr\"odinger operators, see \cite{Khe1} and the references therein.
+In this note, stimulated by \cite{Bro}, we study the boundary properties of the octonion-valued monogenic functions.

-\footnoterule Key words: \emph{Octonion-valued monogenic functions, Area integral, Non-tangential boundary values, Normal boundary values at a given point, Subharmonicity of powers of monogenic functions} \\ 2010 Mathematics Subject Classification: 30G35; 31B05; 31B25; 35E99 \\
+\footnoterule Key words: \emph{Octonion-valued monogenic functions, Area integral, Non-tangential boundary values, Normal boundary values at a given point, Subharmonicity of powers of monogenic functions}. \\ 2010 Mathematics Subject Classification: 30G35; 31B05; 31B25; 35E99 \\

-Octonionic monogenic functions, due to both their pure mathematical interest, and potential yet not completely fulfilled utility in physics \cite{Ok,GurTze}, steadily attract attention of researchers.
-J. Baez in his very informative survey \cite[p.
-201]{Ba} formulates the development of an octonionic analogue of the theory of analytic functions as the first item in his list of 14 open important octonion-related problems.
+Octonionic monogenic functions, due to both their pure mathematical interest, and to an inherent even though not completely fulfilled utility in physics \cite{Ok,GurTze}, steadily attract attention of researchers.
+J. Baez formulates in his very informative survey \cite[p.
+201]{Ba} the development of an octonionic analogue of the theory of analytic functions as the first item in his list of 14 open important octonion-related problems.

-There is a growing body of work devoted to the study of the monogenic functions in various settings, see, e.g., \cite{CatKheTep, KheTep, Khe2, LP1, LP2, LP3} and especially \cite{LPQ} and the references therein.
-In those papers certain important results of classical complex analysis have been extended onto the octonion-valued monogenic functions; for instance, the Phragm\'{e}n-Lindel\"{o}f principle, the three-lines theorem, Paley-Wiener theorem, and an analog of M. Riesz theorem on the boundedness of the conjugation operator, to name just a few.
+There is a growing literature devoted to the study of the monogenic functions in various settings, see, e.g., \cite{CatKheTep, KheTep, Khe2, LP1, LP2, LP3} and especially \cite{LPQ} and the references therein.
+In those papers certain important results of classical complex analysis have been extended to the octonion-valued monogenic functions; for instance, the Phragm\'{e}n-Lindel\"{o}f principle, the three-lines theorem, Paley-Wiener theorem, and an analog of M. Riesz theorem on the boundedness of the conjugation operator, to name just a few.